sickozell/SickoCV/README.md

 ![simpleseq4](https://github.com/user-attachments/assets/b1ceb7dd-ca60-44f0-9c0d-d3744f86b5d1)

 A tiny and simple 4 step sequencer.
-If a negative voltage is applied to DIR input the sequencer will advance backwards.
+If a positive (greater than +1v) voltage is applied to REV input the sequencer will advance backwards.

+**Right-click Menu**
-Various knob voltage ranges are available in the right-click menu.
+- Various knob voltage ranges are available (default is -10/+10v).
+- 'Reverse Input Voltage': if 'Negative' is ticked the sequence will advance backwards only if a negative (less than -1v) gate is applied to REV input

 [back to top](#table-of-contents)